Do you know what the Kernel-Mode Driver Framework 1.11 is? Me neither, before I wrote this blog post.

-The Kernel-Mode Driver Framework is a driver framework that Microsoft provides to developers for them to create and update kernel-mode drivers.
+The Kernel-Mode Driver Framework is a framework for device drivers that Microsoft provides to developers to create and update kernel-mode drivers.
 It is one framework provided in the Windows Driver Frameworks.

 This driver framework is provided for Microsoft Windows 2000 and later operating systems.